Film editing: Post-production editing

+Meanwhile, the producer, the studio, and the investors are anxious at this point and are curious about viewing the work in progress, but the director and editor always insist that they cannot see the editor's cut because "it in no way resembles a well-made movie".
+The pace is choppy and flat, there is no music, the dialogue has not been properly mixed and sounds hollow.
+Having seen a horrible early version of a film, it is very hard for most people to fairly judge a newer version on its merits.

 When shooting is finished, the director can then turn his or her full attention to collaborating with the editor and further refining the cut of the film.
 This is the time that is set aside where the film editor's first cut is molded to fit the director's vision.
-In the United States, under the rules of the Directors Guild of America, directors receive a minimum of ten weeks after completion of principal photography to prepare their first cut.
-While collaborating on what is referred to as the "director's cut", the director and the editor go over the entire movie in great detail; scenes and shots are re-ordered, removed, shortened and otherwise tweaked.
-Often it is discovered that there are plot holes, missing shots or even missing segments which might require that new scenes be filmed.
-Because of this time working closely and collaborating – a period that is normally far longer and more intricately detailed than the entire preceding film production – many directors and editors form a unique artistic bond.
+In the United States, under the rules of the Directors Guild of America (DGA), directors receive a minimum of ten weeks after completion of principal photography for a major motion picture intended for theatrical distribution to prepare their first cut.
+Under DGA rules, the director and editor are supposed to be protected from micromanagement by the studio and the producer during this part of the editing process; the studio cannot force the director to screen the film for anyone until the minimum period of ten weeks is complete.

+While collaborating on what is referred to as the "director's cut", the director and the editor go over the entire movie in great detail; scenes and shots are reordered, removed, shortened and otherwise tweaked.
+It is a "painstakingly slow process".
+Every mistake captured on camera during production will be played again and again in the editing room, so "the editor must be sensitive to the director's ego".
+The narrative pace of an editor's cut is usually too slow.
+Scenes that seemed like good ideas during pre-production and principal photography often turn out to be boring, time-consuming tangents on the screen and must be ruthlessly trimmed and tightened up.
+The narrative is sharpened and the story is polished.
+Often it is discovered that there are plot holes, missing shots or even missing segments which might require that new scenes be filmed (i.e., pick-up shots).